Policy last updated

 This restriction on leasing does not apply to the leasing of school equipment.

-Schools considering a new leasing arrangement should contact their regional office and the Victorian School Building Authority’s Property Unit – refer to the contacts section of this page.
+Schools considering a new leasing arrangement can contact their regional office and the Victorian School Building Authority’s Property Unit for advice – refer to the contacts section of this page.

 Schools as polling places